-It's true to say the public sector has hardly covered itself in glory with its ability to deliver projects on time, within budget, scope and to the right quality.
+It's reasonable to say, in the past, the public sector hardly covered itself in glory with its ability to deliver projects on time, within the budget, scope and to the right quality.
 PROMPTII, PRINCE and PRINCE2, were all introduced to address the common causes of project failure.

 Project Resource Organisation Management and Planning Techniques

 A project management method developed by Simpact Systems Limited, PROMPTII, responded to the outcry that many computer projects were overrunning on time estimated for completion and original budgets as set out in feasibility studies.
 It was not unusual to experience factors of double, treble or even ten times the original estimates.
 PROMPTII was an attempt to set down guidelines for the stage flow of a computer project as follows:

 - Feasibility Study: to decide whether to do the project and whether it will work if done.